johnloy/js-error-handling-book/src/preface.md

 The bulk of what shows in the first couple pages of results invariably deals with how to use try…catch and the global browser window.onerror handler or `error` event listener.
 No big surprise, as these are fundamental.
 If you searched using Google, you’ll most likely also see ads for error monitoring services at the top of the results.

 Sizing up the matter from these results can easily leave someone who’s never given much thought to JavaScript error handling with a very narrow perspective on the scope of what’s really involved in doing it effectively.
-It could seem like error handling requires not much more than wrapping a few potentially problematic code operations in a try…catch, like maybe ones depending on data from remote api calls, and then putting an app on cruise control with an error monitoring service to surface unanticipated errors in production.
+It could seem like error handling requires not much more than wrapping a few potentially problematic code operations in a try…catch, like maybe ones depending on data from remote api calls, and then putting an app on cruise control with an error monitoring service to tease out unanticipated errors in production.

 Anybody who’s written a complex web application used by a sizable audience knows this doesn’t begin to cut it.